IfTheHueFits/ifthehuefits.github.io/_posts/2021-10-17-noki-class.md

 {% include image.html img="assets/images/2021-10-17-niko-class/groupshot.jpg" alt="Everyone's final piece from the class" caption="Everyone's final pieces" %}

-Perhaps my only minor critique would be that I wish we had a full arm with the sword on which to play around with so that we could try NMM on more shapes and surfaces, but also I very much appreciate that sourcing enough bits for us to paint is likely a pain, and there aren't many boxes of miniatures that come with more than one or two!
-Also, since we pretty much went to time anyway on just the sword and hand, I don't even know if we would have had time to do more.
-Not to mention, there was a wide range of skill levels from people going into the class and I was really happy with the balance struck to allow everyone to get the most out of the session.
-In any case, I certainly learnt so much more than I was expecting and I have the confidence to try this out on characters and other special models in the future.
+Perhaps my only minor critique (and I do mean minor) would be that it would have been nice if we had a full arm with the sword on which to play around with so that we could try NMM on more shapes and surfaces.
+However, I very much appreciate that sourcing enough bits for us to paint is likely a pain and, since we pretty much went to time on just the sword and hand, I don't even know if we would have had time to do more.
+Overall there was also a really good balance struck to allow the wide range of skill levels to get the most out of the session.
+I certainly learnt so much more than I was expecting and I'm looking forward to trying this out on characters and other special models in the future to build my confidence further.

 I believe there are several more classes planned on basing and faces with Mamikon so if you are interested in getting some classes with him (which I heartily recommend), feel free to message him on [Instagram](https://www.instagram.com/nokipaintingstudio/) or [Twitter](https://twitter.com/MamikonPaints).
 I definitely know that now I have the itch I want to get involved in many more classes where I can over the next year.

+Thanks for such a great day!

 {% include image.html img="assets/images/2021-10-17-niko-class/final_result.jpg" alt="Non-metallic metal swords" %}